ulif/ulif.openoffice/README.txt

 The scripts in here were tested with Ubuntu and work.

+It is mandatory, that the system user running ``oooctl`` is a regular user with at least a home directory.
+OpenOffice.org relies on that directory to store information even in headless mode.

+Recent OpenOffice.org versions require no X-server for running.

 If you want to use a Ubuntu (or Debian) prepared install of OOo, you must make sure, that you apt-get-installed the following packages: